charto/nbind/README.md

 which takes the name of the method as an argument (without any quotation marks).
 The C++ method gets exported to JavaScript with the same name.

+Also see the [functions](#functions) section about renaming and overloading methods, which works identically to functions.

 Properties should be accessed through [getter and setter functions](#getters-and-setters).

 Data types of method arguments and its return value are detected automatically